bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 Because we now have sort of access to this reusable address, we can finally start to think about other things that we can do with, like, a reusable payment code.
 So yeah, one of the pretty obvious ones is BIP353.
 So BIP353 is like this email address-looking format.
-This is already in use, I think, for example, by Phoenix Wallet, this is pretty popular, but it's also possible, especially with something like silent payment, it's possible now to also do this on chain.
+This is already in use, I think, for example, by Phoenix Wallet, this is pretty popular, but it's also possible, especially with something like silent payment, it's possible now to also do this on-chain.
 So if you use this BIP353 approach, we can kind of basically create a wallet that just can completely drop showing Bitcoin addresses at all.
 We can basically create a user experience that is only built around this sort of email address like user experience.
 So I think that is pretty cool, and there's a bunch of other improvements that you can think of, but obviously that is for another time.